yegor256/blog/_posts/2014/oct/2014-10-12-who-is-software-architect.md

 [happy customers]({% pst 2017/jan/2017-01-10-how-to-teach-customers %}),
 when the [quality]({% pst 2017/dec/2017-12-26-software-quality-formula %}) is good.

-This is what the team needs&mdash;someone personally responsible for the [quality]({% pst 2017/apr/2017-04-11-flexibility-equates-lower-quality %}) of the software being developed.
+This is what the team needs---someone personally responsible for the [quality]({% pst 2017/apr/2017-04-11-flexibility-equates-lower-quality %}) of the software being developed.

 {% quote The job of the PM is to make sure that every technical decision the architect makes is not doubted by anyone %}